emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

-Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output.
-Set to 1 to always run wasm-bindgen, or to 'auto' to run it only when the linked Wasm carries the wasm-bindgen marker section, making it a no-op for non wasm-bindgen binaries.
+Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output. wasm-bindgen is only run when the linked Wasm carries the wasm-bindgen marker section, so this is a no-op for non wasm-bindgen binaries.
-When linking Rust code, passing 'auto' allows wasm-bindgen processing to be applied automatically, only when it is needed.
-When a C/C++ build links a Rust staticlib, it is not definitely guaranteed that the object carrying that section is pulled into the link, so use 1 there.
 If EXPORTED_FUNCTIONS is set it is taken as the complete export list and must include every export wasm-bindgen reaches by name (rustc supplies this when driving the link).
 Otherwise those exports are discovered from the